joy-of-react/project-blog/README.md

 - If you get stuck, you can definitely ask for help on Discord!
 Post your question in the #joy-of-react Discord channel.

+- Please make sure you're using Node.js version 16.14 or higher.
+This is the minimum Node version required by Next.js.
+  - You can find your current Node version by running `node -v` in a terminal.
+If the value is less than 16.14, you'll want to upgrade Node to the [current LTS (Long Term Support) version](https://nodejs.org/en).

 ---

 ## Exercise 1: Homepage list of posts